25 Crucial Questions To Ask Your Personal Trainer

 What is your style of personal training?

-There are many different approaches to Personal Training, so make sure you’re setting off on the right path with an approach that’s right for you.
+There are many different approaches to personal training, so make sure you’re setting off on the right path with an approach that’s right for you.

-Find out more about choosing the right Personal Trainer here...
+Find out more about choosing the right personal trainer.

-Before committing to sessions it’s important to find out what your personal training plan is likely to look like so you know what you’re signing up for.
-If you’re not going to enjoy it or be able to fit it in around your lifestyle then the chances are it won’t work for you.
-Setting this out from the offset will give you more chance of success!
+If you’re not going to enjoy it or be able to fit it into your lifestyle, then the chances are it won’t work for you.
+Setting this out from the outset will give you more chance of success!

 What happens in the first personal training session?